High-$T_c$ Berezinskii-Kosterlitz-Thouless transition in 2D superconducting systems with coupled deep and quasi-flat electronic bands with van Hove singularities: System and Model

 where $\mu$ is the chemical potential fixed to be the same for both bands. $\xi_{i}(\boldsymbol{k}) = \epsilon_{i}(\boldsymbol{k})- \mu$ is the energy dispersion of the bands with respect to the chemical potential.
 The dimensionless couplings $\lambda_{i,j}$ are defined as $\lambda_{i,j}$ = $V_{i,j}^{0}N(E_{0})$, $N(E_{0})$ is the density of states at the bottom of the deep band.
 The total density of the two-band system is fixed, and it is given by the sum of the individual densities of the bands, $n_{tot} = n_{1} + n_{2}.$ The fermionic density $n_{i}$ in the $\textit{i}^{th}$ band is given by:

-The system of equations \eqref{gap_1}, \eqref{gap_2} and \eqref{n_1} with the constraint $n_{tot}$ = $n_{1}$+ $n_{2}$ is solved self consistently.
+The system of equations \eqref{gap_1}, \eqref{gap_2} and \eqref{n_1} with the constraint $n_{tot}$ = $n_{1}$ + $n_{2}$ is solved self consistently.
 The resulting values of the superconducting gaps $\Delta_{1}$, $\Delta_{2}$ and chemical potential $\mu$ are used to calculate the total superfluid stiffness of the system \cite{lara,chubukov}:

 where $\rho^{deep}_{1} $ and $\rho^{qf}_{2} $ are the superfluid stiffness of the deep band and quasi-flat band condensates, respectively.
 In the absence of the cross-pairing interaction \cite{paredes} in our two-band system, it becomes possible to express the total superfluid stiffness as the sum of the individual stiffness contributions from each band-condensate \cite{lara, chubukov}.
+In this work, we neglect only the cross-pair interactions, i.e. the possibility to form Cooper pairs with one electron in one band and the second electron in the other band.
+Generally, incorporating cross-band pairing results in a complex hybridization of excitation spectra in the superconducting state.
+This introduces a competition between the formation of Cooper pairs within the same band and across different bands, a problem discussed in detail in Ref. \cite{paredes}.
+In presence of significant cross-pairing, specific spectroscopic features (which are not commonly observed in multiband superconductors) are expected \cite{paredes}.
+In the present work, we limit our analysis to a regime of parameters with negligible cross-pairing amplitudes, favoring conventional multiband superconductivity with only pair-exchange effects.
+Moreover, the superfluid phase stiffness in a two-band system having sizable cross-pairing is no longer a straightforward sum of individual band stiffnesses.
 The BKT transition temperature $T_{BKT}$ for the coupled two-band 2D superconducting system can be evaluated by self-consistently solving the Kosterltiz-Thouless condition \cite{kt}:

 In the next section, we report the results and discussion of single-band and two-band cases.